elastic/rally/docs/index.rst

 What is Rally?
 --------------

 So you want to benchmark Elasticsearch?
 Then Rally is for you.
 Rally started as an effort to help developers in the Elasticsearch development team to run benchmarks on their machines.
-As our users are very creative and use Elasticsearch for all kinds of things, we have to cover a broad range of different performance characteristics.
-Rally is build around a few assumptions:
+As our users are very creative and use Elasticsearch for all kinds of things, we have to cover a broad range of different performance characteristics and to find out how Elasticsearch performs under various conditions we run different benchmarks.

+Rally itself is build around a few assumptions:

 * Everything is run on the same machine (but `we are about to change that <https://github.com/elastic/rally/issues/71>`_)
 * You want to add a specific data set to an Elasticsearch index and then run benchmarking queries on it